 AnAn Bear and Wildlife Observatory offers an excellent, once-in-a-lifetime opportunity to view and photograph Alaskan wildlife in their natural habitat.
-While at the observatory, you’ll have the opportunity to watch Black & Brown Bears, Bald Eagles and Harbor Seals feast on the Pacific Pink Salmon.
+Alaskan bear viewing has never been easier.
+While at the observatory, you’ll have the opportunity to observe black and brown bears, bald eagles and harbor seals feast on the pacific pink salmon.
 Your tour will depart via covered and heated jet boat from City Dock in Wrangell, Alaska and travel 35 miles via the Eastern Passage to the AnAn trailhead.
-Approximately a 1 hour boat ride, this is a scenic journey in the protected waters between Wrangell Island and the Mainland.
+An approximately 1 hour boat ride, this is a scenic journey in the protected waters between Wrangell Island and the Mainland.
 Upon arrival, there is a ½ mile (20 minute) walk on a US Forest Service regulated trail rated “moderately difficult” to the observatory, where guests will stay for 3 hours.
 We suggest guests bring a snack or meal for the boat ride.
 Food is not allowed on shore.

-Both Black & Brown Bears, Bald Eagles and Harbor Seals intermingle at AnAn Creek a mere 10 meters distance from the observatory deck.
+Black and brown bears, bald eagles and harbor seals intermingle at AnAn Creek a mere 10 meters from the observatory deck.
 AnAn Creek has the earliest Pink Salmon run of the season, drawing Alaska’s predators to fish within close parameters of each other, a rare occurrence in the wild.
 These conditions make for an amazing experience.
 The various wildlife have little regard for the people watching them, and most fish within a few feet of the observation deck, allowing priceless picture opportunities.
 A photo blind is located directly on AnAn Creek below the observation deck where guests can take up-close photos of the bears and eagles catching fish.